 Whether you’re able to stick with the same insurer or not, it’s important to learn about potential new insurance requirements.
 You might have to up your coverage limits or add new coverages (like Personal Injury Protection, which is required in 13 states).
 Insurance laws vary from state to state, so doing research and talking to a knowledgeable agent are your best bets.
 But no matter what, it’s important to make the necessary adjustments to your auto insurance as soon as possible so you’re not breaking any laws.
 If you are able to stick with your current insurer, the process should be relatively straightforward as long as you communicate every step of the way.

 Talk to an Agent Before You Need to Transfer Coverage

 It’s always a good idea to talk to someone knowledgeable ahead of any transfers in coverage.
 If you’re looking for a new car, get an idea of how much you might have to pay for insurance ahead of time and the things you’ll need to do to update your policy.
 If you know you’ll be moving, go ahead and start talking to your agent about what that means for your insurance coverage.

+Still have questions about how to switch insurance to a new car?
 No matter what your specific situation is, Direct Auto is happy to help.
 We have friendly agents available in more than 450 stores and over the phone.
 Give us a call or come in today, and we can help you update your coverage or get covered for the first time.